vdesabou/kafka-docker-playground/environment/sasl-plain/README.md

 ## Description

-This is a deployment with no security:
+This is a deployment with no encryption but with SASL/PLAIN authentication:

 * 1 zookeeper
 * 1 broker